-This document describes the method for measuring diabetes control among a general population and within populations that received an intervention, which includes social services and programs.
-This document is intended for health information exchanges (HIEs) or organizations holding data from clinical and community settings who are interested in measuring diabetes control.
-This measure was collaboratively developed by MITRE and the Chesapeake Regional Information System for our Patients (CRISP), the HIE in Maryland, to measure diabetes control to support the ability of MAC, Inc. and Meals on Wheels of Central Maryland to communicate the potential impact of their nutrition and diabetes self-management interventions on diabetes control.
-This work is part of an Administration for Community Living (ACL) sponsored project, the Community and Clinical Data Initiative (CODI) Maryland pilot.
+This document describes a method for measuring diabetes control among a population of individuals diagnosed with diabetes.
+This document is intended for health information exchanges (HIEs) or organizations holding data from clinical settings who are interested in measuring diabetes control.

+This work is part of an Administration for Community Living (ACL) sponsored project, the Community and Clinical Data Initiative (CODI) Maryland pilot.1 This measure was collaboratively developed by MITRE and the Chesapeake Regional Information System for our Patients (CRISP), the HIE in Maryland, to support the ability of MAC, Inc. and Meals on Wheels of Central Maryland to communicate the potential impact of their nutrition and diabetes self-management interventions on diabetes control.